Dishwashers take a lot of the hard work out of cleaning up the kitchen. But many things can go wrong — bad smells, blocked drains, leaks, and more.

 In this dishwasher troubleshooting guide, we’ll explore some of the most common issues and how to repair them.

 One of the most common dishwasher problems that can cause a leak is an issue with the door.
-First, ensure none of the dishes or cutlery obstructs the door.
-This can create a gap in the door seal and lead to water spilling out.
+First, make sure none of the dishes or cutlery are blocking the door.
+This can create a gap in the seal and let water spill out.

 If you don’t notice any obstructions in the dishwasher door, disconnect the power to the dishwasher and try the following:

-• Open the door, and check the latch for signs of bending or cracks that will stop the door from closing properly.
+Open the door and check the latch for bends or cracks that could stop it from closing properly.

-• Tighten the hardware and attempt to straighten the latch.
+Tighten the hardware and try to straighten the latch.
 If the latch is completely broken, it’s time to replace it.

-• Check the rubber gasket for signs of wear or tearing, which will also affect the seal.
+Check the rubber gasket for wear or tearing, which can also affect the seal.

-In some cases, dishwashers may leak due to being unlevel.
-Vibrations from the wash cycles and people bumping into the appliance can knock it out of level.
+In some cases, dishwashers may leak because they’re not level.
+Vibrations from wash cycles and people bumping into the appliance can knock it out of alignment.
 If it becomes crooked enough, it can cause water to leak out.

 Follow these steps to level your dishwasher: